Visigothic Kingdom: Kingdom of Toulouse

 In 466, Euric, who was the youngest son of Theodoric I, came to the Visigothic throne.
 He is infamous for murdering his elder brother Theodoric II who had himself become king by murdering his elder brother Thorismund.
 Under Euric (466–484), the Visigoths began expanding in Gaul and consolidating their presence in the Iberian peninsula.
-Euric fought a series of wars with the Suebi who retained some influence in Lusitania, and brought most of this region under Visigothic power, taking Emerita Augusta (Mérida) in 469.
-Euric also attacked the Western Roman Empire, capturing Hispania Tarraconensis in 472, the last bastion of (Western)Roman rule in Spain.
+Euric fought a series of wars with the Suebi, who retained some influence in Lusitania, and brought most of this region under Visigothic power, taking Emerita Augusta (Mérida) in 469.
+Euric also attacked the Western Roman Empire, capturing Hispania Tarraconensis in 472, the last bastion of (Western) Roman rule in Spain.
 By 476, he had extended his rule to the Rhone and the Loire rivers which comprised most of southern Gaul.
-He also occupied the key Roman cities of Arles and Marseilles.
+He also occupied the key Roman cities of Arles and Marseille.
 In his campaigns, Euric had counted on a portion of the Gallo-Roman and Hispano-Roman aristocracy who served under him as generals and governors.
-The Visigothic Kingdom was formally recognized as an independent kingdom in former Roman territory instead of having the status of foederati when the Western emperor Julius Nepos (474–475) signed in 475 an alliance with Euric, granting him the lands south of the Loire and west of the Rhone in exchange for military service and the lands in Provence (including Arles and Marseilles).
+The Visigothic Kingdom was formally recognized as an independent kingdom in former Roman territory instead of having the status of foederati when the Western emperor Julius Nepos (474–475) signed in 475 an alliance with Euric, granting him the lands south of the Loire and west of the Rhone in exchange for military service and the lands in Provence (including Arles and Marseille).
 The lands in Hispania remained under de facto Visigothic control.
 After Odoacer deposed the last Roman emperor in the West, Romulus Augustulus, Euric quickly recaptured Provence, a fact which Odoacer formally accepted in a treaty.